Our Door is Open

 We don’t pounce, but we do want you to feel welcomed and are ready to answer any questions you may have.
 Sidespersons will offer you a service bulletin and can answer your questions.
 You will be invited to sign our guest book, if you wish to do so.

-Sunday morning worship during most of the year is held at 7:45 am, 9 am and 11 am.
-The 7:45 am service is a traditional Book of Common Prayer service, without music.
-The 9 am service is a family oriented service with praise music and a projected liturgy.
-The 11 am service is a choral service with the choir and more traditional hymns.
+Sunday morning worship during most of the year is held at 8 am and 10 am.
+The 8:00 am service is a traditional Book of Common Prayer service, without music.
+The 10 am service is a family-oriented service with praise music as well as traditional hymns.
+Children begin the service in the church and then move on to Sunday School and re-enter the church in time to participate in communion.
 We also worship at 10 am on Thursday mornings.
 At various times through the year, we also have additional services during the week.
 These additional services or any changes will be listed on the "Events Page" church calendar on this web site.

 There are washrooms available near the back door of the sanctuary.
 Signs will lead you to them, and sidespersons will also be happy to point you in the right direction.
 Please feel free to leave the service at any time that you wish to do so, and then come back in at your convenience.
 We are a very casual lot- no one will be offended.